bfsujason/bertalign/README.md

 The [emb](./corpus/mac/test/emb) directory is made up of the overlapping sentences and their embeddings for *Vecalign* and *BertAlign*.

-We use [Intertext](https://wanthalf.saga.cz/intertext) to perform the manual alignment for MAC and save the gold alignments in the [intertext](./corpus/mac/test/intertext) directory.
+We use [Intertext](https://wanthalf.saga.cz/intertext) to create the manual alignment for MAC and save the gold alignments in the [intertext](./corpus/mac/test/intertext) directory.

 In order to facilitate system evaluations, we delete the XML tags and save the clean gold alignment file with only sentence IDs in the [gold](./eval/mac/test/gold) directory